DefenderOfBasic/notebook/source/content/Reviews/Sam Senchal - God Conjecture.md

 this is maybe the most exciting part.
 If I were trying to market this paper this is maybe one of the lines I'd use (especially to attract if anyone else has done this, or is trying to do it)

+(I threw this line into Exa's semantic search just to see if there's anyone el)

 ---